doguabaris/telytics/README.md

 # Telytics

 > [!NOTE]
-> Originally built for the **Solana Buildstation Belgrade @ Breakout Hackathon**, hosted by Superteam Balkan and Solana Foundation.
+> Originally built for the **Solana Buildstation Belgrade @ Breakout Hackathon**, hosted by Superteam Balkan.

 Telytics is an open-source lightweight, privacy-respecting telemetry system designed for decentralized applications (dApps).
 It addresses the need for a telemetry solution tailored to dApps, as existing observability tools are often complex and not well-suited for browser-based or client-side environments typical in this context.